 All of Them: Milo's answer when asked how many gun laws Abomination breaks.

 Always Save the Girl: Played with.
-At the big climactic showdown, Koriniha cuts Julie's throat to encourage Owen to use the artifact's power.
+At the big climactic showdown of the first book, Koriniha cuts Julie's throat to encourage Owen to use the artifact's power.
 Owen realizes this would fubar the whole world by letting in the Old Ones, so he doesn't.
 As he's carrying Julie past what's left of Captain Thrall, Thrall uses the last of his appropriated artifact juice to heal her.

 Anyone Can Die: Oddly subverted.
 All the major characters except for Harbinger experience a violent on-screen death at the trap in Mississippi (and Harbinger is slowly succumbing to his wounds), when Owen uses the Artifact's power to revise the timeline.
 They all remember dying, it just doesn't stick.